Conditional dominance in games with unawareness: Strong Rationalizability and Iterated Conditional Strict Dominance

 Iterated elimination of conditionally strictly dominated strategies proceeds as follows:

 For instance, strategy $nSBB$ is conditionally strictly dominated by $nMBB$ in the normal-form information set $X_{R}(\emptyset^{T})$ or $X_{R}(n)$.
 More interestingly, $M S$ is conditionally strictly dominated on $(\mathcal{X}_{C},\mathbf{S})$ because $MS \in [``S"]$ and $S$ is strictly dominated by $B$ in $X_{C}(n)$.
-This makes sense because a player who is fully aware of the game should realize that Colin when only being aware of the $T'$-partial game considers $S$ to be strictly dominated.
+This makes sense because a player who is fully aware of the game should realize that when Colin is only aware of the $T'$-partial game, he considers $S$ to be strictly dominated.
 Thus, Colin will not play strategy $MS$.
-So this example demonstrates that \emph{an action in the upper normal form may be eliminated because of strict dominance in the lower normal form.} This is one reason why we chose this game to demonstrate iterated conditional strict dominance.
+This example demonstrates that \emph{a strategy in the upper normal form may be eliminated because of strict dominance in the lower normal form.} This is one reason why we chose this game to demonstrate iterated conditional strict dominance in the dynamic game with unawareness.

 Applying the definitions iteratively yields